SC dismisses plea of journalist Rana Ayyub challenging summons by Ghaziabad court in money laundering case | Law-Order

 In her writ petition, Ayyub has sought quashing of the proceedings initiated by the ED in Ghaziabad citing lack of jurisdiction as the alleged offence of money laundering occurred in Mumbai.

+Mehta had said that arguments advanced by the counsel for Ayyub is that if a person chose to launder money in Singapore or Thiruvananthapuram, then the agency has to go there and lodge a case.

+''Sorry, this is not the scheme,'' he said, adding that Ayyub raised funds through online platform ‘Ketto’ in the name of helping slum dwellers, COVID-19 patients and people of Assam affected by floods which resulted in the collection of Rs 1 crore, out of which Rs 50 lakh was fixed deposited in her personal account.

-On November 29 last year, the special PMLA court in Ghaziabad took cognisance of the prosecution complaint (charge sheet) filed by the ED and summoned Ayyub.
+He said, ''Money was shown by fake bills, groceries, among others, and was used for personal luxury items and consumption.''
+On November 29 last year, the special PMLA court in Ghaziabad had taken cognisance of the prosecution complaint (charge sheet) filed by the ED and summoned Ayyub.

+The special court had said Ayyub's alleged crime involves taking money illegally from the general public in the name of charity via Ketto -- an online crowdfunding platform -- in three campaigns, without any approval, raising a huge sum in the bank account of her sister and father, and transferring it into her own bank account which was not used for the intended purpose.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)